 In addition, the student must submit a completed application for admission in accordance with the deadline established by the college or university.
+The student is ultimately responsible for ensuring that he or she meets the admission requirements of the university or college to which the student submits an application.

 The University of Texas at Austin may limit the number of students automatically admitted to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-For students who are eligible to enroll in the University of Texas at Austin during the
+For students who are eligible to enroll in the University of Texas at Austin during the summer or fall 2016 term, the University will be admitting the top eight percent (8%) of the high school's graduating class who meet the above requirements.
+Additional applicants will be considered by the University through an independent review process.

-Should a college or university adopt an admissions policy that automatically accepts the top 25 percent of a graduating class, the provisions above will also apply to a student ranked in the top 25 percent of his or her class.
+Should a Texas college or university adopt an admissions policy that automatically accepts the top 25 percent of a graduating class, the provisions above will also apply to a student ranked in the top 25 percent of his or her class.